thegworld/gtx-browser/base/memory/raw_ptr.md

 In some cases, extra work on the reproduction case is required to reach the faulty memory access.
 However, even without memory corruption, relying on the value of a dangling pointer may lead to problems.
-For example, it's a common (anti-)pattern in Chromium to use a raw pointer as a key in a container.
+For example, it's a common (anti-)pattern in GTx Browser to use a raw pointer as a key in a container.
 Consider the following example:

 ```